-such as core values, competencies, key result areas, performance rating, and potential of the employees (including key management) link remuneration to corporate and individual performance.
-Long-term incentive plans are conditional upon predetermined performance targets being met and the long-term incentive plans serve to motivate and reward employees and align their interests to maximise long-term shareholder value.
+The Company’s compensation framework comprises fixed remuneration, annual variable bonuses and long-term incentives.
+Annual variable bonuses are linked to achievement of financial and non-financial key performance indicators.
+The Company also uses indicators such as core values, key performance indicators, performance rating, and potential of the employees (including key management personnel) to link a significant and appropriate proportion of remuneration to corporate and individual performance.
+Long-term incentive plans are in place and are conditional upon pre-determined performance targets being met.
+The performance measures and long-term incentive plans serve to motivate and reward employees and align their interests with those of shareholders and other stakeholders, as well as to maximise long-term shareholder value.

 Long-Term Incentive Plans

-Under the RSP and PSP, the Company grants share-based awards (“Base Awards”) conditional upon pre-determined performance targets being met.
+Under the F&N RSP 2019, the Company grants share-based awards (“Base Awards”) which are conditional upon pre-determined performance targets being met.
 These targets are set by the RC in its absolute discretion for the performance conditions to be met over the performance period.
-The performance period for the RSP and PSP are two and three years respectively.
-For the RSP, the targets set are the achievement of (i) Net Revenue; (ii) Profit Before Interest and Tax; (iii) Attributable Profit Before Fair Value Adjustment and Exceptional Items; and/or (iv) Return On Capital Employed.
+The first grant of Base Awards under the F&N RSP 2019 was made on 28 August 2020.
+The performance period for the F&N RSP 2019 is one year.

-The Base Awards represent the right to receive fully paid ordinary shares, their equivalent cash value or a combination thereof, free of charge, provided certain prescribed performance and service conditions are met.
-The final number of shares to be released will depend on the achievement of the pre-determined targets at the end of the performance period.
-If the pre-determined targets are exceeded, more shares than the Base Awards can be delivered, subject to a maximum percentage of the Base Awards.
+The Base Awards under the F&N RSP 2019 represent the right to receive fully paid ordinary shares, their equivalent cash value or a combination thereof free of charge, provided certain prescribed performance and service conditions are met.
+Such performance conditions are generally performance indicators that are key drivers of business performance, shareholder value creation and aligned to the Group’s business objectives.
+The final number of shares to be released will depend on the achievement of the pre-determined targets at the end of the relevant performance periods.
+If the pre-determined targets are exceeded, more shares than the initial Base Awards can be delivered, subject to a maximum percentage of the Base Awards.